bruzed/transmutation/README.md

-#Transmutation
+# Transmutation
-Audio visualization software for live performance.
+Reactive audio visualization tool for VJing/live performance.

-##Key Features
+## Key Features
 - 1280 x 800 screen resolution
 - 5 audio-reactive scenes with parameters that can be manipulated in real-time
 - 2 screens: 1 presentation screen and 1 screen with scene controls